joshgerdes/jekyll-uno/azure-nat-gateway.md

 ![Windows Azure NAT Gateway](/uploads/window_nat_test.png "Windows Azure NAT Gateway")

-Using RDP to the public IP of the Windows Server, I navigated to: [https://www.whatismyip.com/](https://www.whatismyip.com/  "https://www.whatismyip.com/"), as you can see the Public IP of my outbound
+Using RDP to the public IP of the Windows Server, I navigated to: [https://www.whatismyip.com/](https://www.whatismyip.com/  "https://www.whatismyip.com/"), as you can see the Public IP of my outbound IP address was my NAT Gateway Public IP prefix!

 ## Create a NAT Gateway